lunartechfreek/pawfect-pups/README.md

 The map section consists of a heading that has a green background and a fully interactive google map underneath it.
 The google map is added using an iframe element and an embedded code.

 This page is fully responsive and displays the information box in a column on smaller screens and in a row on larger screens through the use of media queries and flex direction.
 Each of these boxes use a responsive unit of measurement until they reach a maximum size.
 The map is also responsive and uses responsive units of measurements until that also reaches a maximum size.

+##### Features To Be Added in The Future

+If this were a real company, the features I would add to the website in the future would be:

+* A review page where users can leave reviews and also read other users review.
+* A gallery page to display pictures.
+* A 404 page for wrong addresses typed into the address bar.